Colman Domingo: Personal life

 Domingo is gay.
 He met his husband, Raúl Domingo, in 2005.
 They married in 2014.

 Domingo taught classes and performed lectures at the University of Texas at Austin in 2014, O'Neill National Theater Institute in 2015, and University of Wisconsin-Madison in 2016.
 On May 10, 2025, Domingo received an honorary Doctor of Public Service from American University during the American University School of Public Affairs' Spring 2025 commencement, during which he was keynote speaker.
+In 2026, Domingo received an honorary doctorate from Swarthmore College in Pennsylvania.